 Feds OK use of vaccine not approved in the United States

-(CNN) -- Officials at Princeton University were to meet over the weekend to decide whether to offer students a vaccine against meningitis after seven cases of the potentially fatal disease occurred on campus.
+As alumni and friends of Princeton University descended on the Ivy League institution to celebrate homecoming, the school’s board of trustees met over the weekend to consider whether to offer students emergency shots of a vaccine against meningitis after seven cases of the potentially fatal disease occurred on campus.

 The world’s sole meningococcal vaccine that targets meningitis group B is called Bexsero and is manufactured by Novartis.
 Though it is approved in Europe and Australia, it has not been approved for use in the United States.